Become a validator

 N1PC node installed on your server.

-Read and follow the steps in "Create a N1PC Node"
+Read and follow the steps in ""

 Once you enter the password, you will see output like this: